 Motorworld’s newspaper №61

-After the WWII, Ostner brothers came over to the West Germany where they reanimated their company (in 1955, the company was made a part of the Faun group of companies).
+After WWII, Ostner brothers came over to West Germany where they reanimated their company (in 1955, the company was made a part of the Faun group of companies).
 Ostners’ manufacturing facilities in Dresden were used as an automotive equipment maintenance plant during the postwar years.

 |Manufacturer||Fahrzeugfabrik Willy Ostner, Dresden, Germany|